SolidLabResearch/google-sheet-sync/README.md

 Google Sheet Sync is an agent that allows a user to convert and synchronise data between a Google Sheet and a Solid pod.
 It is based off of [this challenge](https://github.com/SolidLabResearch/Challenges/issues/120).

+## Google Sheet API

+To read and alter Google Sheets, we use the [Google Sheet API](https://developers.google.com/sheets/api/guides/concepts).
+To access and use the Google Sheets API, one has to create/use a Google Cloud project.

+These steps should be ignored if Google Sheets API OAuth2 client credentials (ID/secret pair) is supplied by an administrator.

+1) Navigate to the [Google Cloud console](https://console.cloud.google.com/) and create a new project.
+2) Go to "APIs & services" and press "Enable APIs and services".
+3) Search for the Google Sheets API and press "Enable".
+4) Before we can create any OAuth2 credentials, one has to set up the [OAuth consent screen](https://developers.google.com/workspace/guides/configure-oauth-consent) by pressing "OAuth consent screen" on the left side of the projects API's & services interface.
+5) Select external user type.
+6) Fill out the required fields.
+App logo and domain can be left empty.
+No scopes have to be specified either.
+7) If the project is not yet published and still has the "Testing" status, the user should add themselves or be added as a test user, even if the user is the administrator/creator of the project.
+8) Navigate to the Google Sheet API's Credentials interface by first navigating to the Google Sheets API that is listed under "Enabled APIs & services" and navigating to the "Credentials" tab.
+9) Press "Create credentials" and select "OAuth client ID".
+10) Select application type "Desktop app" and create the credentials.

+After creating or receiving OAuth2 credentials, this ID/secret pair should be pasted to the `.env` file.
+An example on how this should be done is present in `.example.env`.

+## OAuth2 tokens

+When a valid OAuth2 ID and secret is supplied, one still has to create an access token and refresh token to use the API.
+To create these, follow these steps using the authentication app:

+1) Run `npm run auth` to start the authentication web app.
+2) Navigate to `http://localhost:5000/` (or another port if changed) in a browser.
+3) press "Authenticate".
+4) Log in/select a Google account that has access to the Google Cloud project and/or is added as a test user if the project is not published yet.
+5) When successfull, the correct tokens have now been written to `credentials.json`.
+   An example of how this should look like is present in `credentials.example.json`.

+The synchronisation app can now read and use these tokes to access the Google Sheet with the Google Sheets API.

 ## Configuration

 The synchronisation application is configurated through the `config.yml` file.